 Many parents are not clear on what kind of toothpaste they should use to brush their young children’s teeth.
 This is especially in light of the fear of the children swallowing fluoride from fluoridated toothpaste.
 Should they use training toothpaste until the child learns to spit?
 No.

-Scheduling dental visits by a child’s first birthday allows parents and pediatric dentists to discuss early preventive care, healthy diet, and other individualized ways to keep each child’s teeth healthy and cavity-free.
+Scheduling dental visits by a child’s first birthday allow parents and pediatric dentists to discuss early preventive care, healthy diet, and other individualized ways to keep each child’s teeth healthy and cavity-free.